vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 **Before you start making changes and installing dependencies**, let's update the name of the packages and integrations.
 Doing it now prevents issues with linking dependencies later.

-Open the "Search and Replace" tool inside your code editor and replace all instances of `<% INTEGRATION %>` with the name of your project or platform.
+Open the "Search and Replace" tool inside your code editor and replace all instances of `__replace_me__` with the name of your project or platform.
 The name must be in lowercase, without spaces or any special characters.

 ### Install dependencies